 TULA in Logan Square isn’t putting on a show.
 They claim to be real people with real problems (really) — they never try to take themselves too seriously.
 But one thing they do take seriously is connecting to yoga — no matter if that’s in their Vinyasa, Hatha, or Candlelight Yin class.
 That means turning off your brain (and your phone), and forging a mind-body practice.
 Chill out, breathe, and melt those worries away.

 If fun is a must for your yoga practice, go play at Bare Feet Power Yoga.
 Their West Loop hot spot (hot like 90°) has built a yoga community of fun-loving, powerful yogis.
 How?
 It’s their classes.
 Yeah, they have Power Vinyasa.
 But classes like Turn It Up Dog — “a dance party on your mat”, the opposite and relaxing Slow It Down Dog, and the perfect partner workout of acroyoga make yoga so freakin’ fun.

-This studio in Lincoln Park is all about making yoga accessible to everyone.
-So it’s no surprise that it’s so easy to feel welcome rather than intimidated here.
-Their schedule consists of Vinyasa classes that range from traditional and advanced Journey into Power, Powerful Flow, Powerful Beats, and Power Detox.
+This studio in Lincoln Park is all about making yoga accessible to everyone, so it’s no surprise that you feel welcomed as soon as you walk in.
+Their schedule consists traditional and advanced Vinyasa classes, as well as Yin and restorative styles.
 Plus, all are heated and most are open to all levels.

 Get the latest news on Chicago’s fitness scene.